Penn Jillette: Career

 From January 3, 2006, to March 2, 2007, Jillette hosted, along with fellow atheist, skeptic, and juggler Michael Goudeau, a live, hour-long radio talk show broadcast on Free FM.
 The show, Penn Radio, broadcast from his Vintage Nudes Studio in his Las Vegas home.
 The most notable recurring segment of the show was "Monkey Tuesday" and later "The Pull of the Weasel".
 On March 2, 2007, Jillette announced that he would no longer be doing his radio show.
 He stated that he is a "show biz wimp" and decided to stop doing the show so he could spend more time with his children.

 During the 2006–07 television season, Jillette hosted the prime-time game show Identity on NBC.

 In 2008, Jillette was a contestant on Dancing with the Stars, paired with professional dancer Kym Johnson.

-During 2010–2011, Jillette did a bi-weekly show on Revision3 called Penn Point.
+From 2010 to 2011, Jillette did a bi-weekly show on Revision3 called Penn Point.

 On August 16, 2011, Jillette's book God, No!
 Signs You May Already Be An Atheist and Other Magical Tales was released and made the New York Times Best Sellers shortly after, in the week of August 28, in the 14th position.

 An avid upright bassist, Jillette frequently accompanies jazz pianist Mike Jones, who opens for the magician's Las Vegas show.
 On March 16, 2018, Jones released a live jazz album with Jillette entitled The Show Before the Show which consisted of ten tracks played by the duo at the Rio Las Vegas.
 Jillette additionally performed at the famed Green Mill Cocktail Lounge to coincide with the album's debut.

 Jillette was one of the contestants on The Celebrity Apprentice season 5, beginning on February 19, 2012.
 He was "fired" from the show by Donald Trump during the Week 11 episode.
-Also on February 19, 2012, along with Michael Goudeau, he started the podcast Penn's Sunday School.
+The same day, along with Michael Goudeau, he started the podcast Penn's Sunday School.

 In 2013, he returned for the All-Star Celebrity Apprentice season, where he successfully made his way to the finale, raising $663,655 for the charity of his choice, Opportunity Village.
 On April 5, 2013, Penn and Teller were honored with a star on the Hollywood Walk of Fame in the live performance category.
 Their star, the 2,494th awarded, is near the star dedicated to Harry Houdini.
 The following day they were recognized by the Magic Castle with the "Magicians of the Year" award.

-Penn credits magician and skeptical activist James Randi for his career.
+Jillette has credited magician and skeptical activist James Randi for his career.
 During an interview at TAM!
 2012, Penn stated that "If not for Randi there would not be Penn & Teller as we are today."
 He went on to say that "Outside of my family... no one is more important in my life.
 Randi is everything to me."